Does it? Does your game matter?

 The function of almost any game is to be enjoyed, but their purposes are diverse.
 As a designer, you should be aware of what that purpose is, and how to better support it in your game.

 This purpose can be to earn yourself money, give enjoyment to your players, give the designers fame, share an artistic view, and so many other things.
-Some of these are seen as more morally correct then others, but hey, we won’t pass judgement.
+Some of these are seen as more morally correct then others, but hey, we won’t pass judgment.

 Because when you are income-dependent of your game; of course your game and its financial success matter to you.
 Nobody will hold that against you, and your whole team should work their collective butts off to make it happen.